AndromedaCollective/stonks/README.md

 A stock market simulator.
 Fantasy trade stock investments in real time or during significant moments in the history of the stock market.

 ## Datasets
 A preliminary dataset with historic stock data can be found [here](https://www.kaggle.com/jacksoncrow/stock-market-dataset).
+The name of this dataset and its contents remained unmodified and reside in the data folder.

 ## RDS Database